4. Paradis

 No to a spirituality of illusion

 When Pope Francis concluded the 2015 worldwide gathering of 270 Catholic bishops who deliberated on difficult issues of family life, he warned against a temptation among the bishops to practice a “spirituality of illusion” that ignores people’s struggles or sees things only as we wish them to be.
-“A faith that does not know how to root itself in the life of people remains arid and, rather than oases, creates other deserts,” he said.
+“A faith that does not know how to root itself in the life of others remains arid and, rather than oases, creates other deserts,” he said.

-No to a spirituality of aesthetics
+No to a spirituality of “looking good”

 It seems this has always been a danger.
-John Chrysostom identified it as early as the 4th century.
+Saint John Chrysostom identified it as early as the 4th century.
 He asked his priests, “You want to honor the body of Christ?
 Don’t despise him when he is naked.
 Don’t honor him in your church with silk vestments while you leave him outside suffering from the cold and lacking clothes.
 Honor Christ the way he himself wants to be honored.
 What is the point of setting his table with golden vessels while he himself is dying of hunger?
 Remind yourself that Christ is really going around like a stranger with no place to call home while you are embellishing floors, walls and columns in his name.
 You are attaching lamps with golden chains and you don’t want to see that he is chained up in prison.
 When you decorate your churches, don’t forget your least brother in distress, for that temple is worth more than the other.”[3]

 No to a spirituality by proxy

-Among his first pastoral intuitions was to gather a group of twenty-four young ladies who devoted themselves generously as disciples of the Sacred Heart of Jesus to the corporal and spiritual works of mercy and to the “sanctification of self and of others.”
+Among his first initiatives was to gather a group of twenty-four young ladies who devoted themselves generously as disciples of the Sacred Heart of Jesus to the corporal and spiritual works of mercy and to the “sanctification of self and of others.”
 He served as their guide and joined in their conversations about their spiritual lives.[4]

 To found his first sanctuary for neglected boys, Andre relied on lay men, professionals and civic leaders on the one hand and competent craftsmen in the silk industry on the other.
 The foundation of the brothers didn’t come until three years later.
 And he asked the brothers to serve under the direction of a lay board.
 He formed these lay leaders, in his own words, to “propagate sound doctrines and encourage religious fervor and probity among the working class while giving glory to God and salvation to neighbor.”[5]